tresorone/tresor-import/docs/implementations.md

-For the following brokers and apps we are ready to parse the following documents:
+For the following brokers and apps we are ready to parse the following documents.
+For some brokers a more detailed explanation is given behind brokername.

 | Broker / App           | Type of documents                        | Remark                                                                             |
 | ---------------------- | ---------------------------------------- | ---------------------------------------------------------------------------------- |